 - The first season of the HBO series Rome is about Caesar's rise and fall.
 He's portrayed by Ciarán Hinds.

-- Caesar is a regular character in Spartacus: War of the Damned, where he fights in the army of Marcus Crassus against Spartacus' slave uprising.
+- Caesar, played by Todd Lasance, is a regular character in Spartacus: War of the Damned, where he fights in the army of Marcus Crassus against Spartacus' slave uprising.
 He's introduced as a low-ranking politician with a famous name, as well as a cunning soldier, favors Anything That Moves, and a rival both of Crassus' son, Tiberius and the rebel Gannicus.
 Which was unfortunate for them.

 - He's played by Jeremy Sisto in the 2003 miniseries Julius Caesar.
 Starts with Sulla's march on Rome, ends with Caesar's assassination.